 Call to Order

-Chairperson Dr. Hall welcomed everyone to the meeting
+Chairperson Dr. Hall welcomed everyone to the meeting.

 Roll Call

 Dr. Hall verified quorum (15).

 Guest Speaker-Jacksonville Sheriff Office, Sheriff T.K.
 Waters

 Sheriff Waters spoke about the various types of crimes that happen in specific zones.
 He stated that there is a program where they visit citizens who are constantly in trouble along with a community citizen.
 This is done to keep them from being repeat offenders.
 There is a project in place where they are doing a Zone rebuild, this will structure districts bas on the number of officers.
 He said we must hold the police and community accountable; it builds moral and effective communication.
 The new budget will be asking for 400 new officers per year if it is an 8-year term.
 Co-Responders will be placed in the same place as the officers.
 The area depends on the nature and place of the call.